awshlabs/reinventGPULab/README.md

 ## Cleanup Guide   **Do the cleaning up after all labs are done**

 **To avoid charges** for resources you no longer need when you're done with this workshop, you can delete them or, in the case of your notebook instance, stop them.
+This is especially important if you are doing this at home or using the free credit provided after the workshop.
 Here are the resources you should consider:

 - Endpoints:  these are the clusters of one or more instances serving inferences from your models.
 If you did not delete them from within the notebooks, you can delete them via the SageMaker console.
 To do so, click the **Endpoints** link in the left panel.
 Then, for each endpoint, click the radio button next to it, then select **Delete** from the **Actions** drop down menu.
 You can follow a similar procedure to delete the related Models and Endpoint configurations.

 - Notebook instance:  you have two options if you do not want to keep the notebook instance running.
 If you would like to save it for later, you can stop rather than deleting it.
 To delete it, click the **Notebook instances** link in the left panel.
 Next, click the radio button next to the notebook instance created for this workshop, then select **Delete** from the **Actions** drop down menu.
 To simply stop it instead, just click the **Stop** link.
 After it is stopped, you can start it again by clicking the **Start** link.
 Keep in mind that if you stop rather than deleting it, you will be charged for the storage associated with it.